Can you name one of the healthiest grains on earth?

 Oats for cholesterol

-Due to their high soluble fiber content, oats can help lower cholesterol levels3.
-Beta-glucans prevent the oxidation of harmful LDL cholesterol and its circulation in the blood, thus reducing the threat of coronary artery disease and heart attack.
+Due to their high soluble fiber content, oats can help lower cholesterol levels.
+Beta-glucans, a type of soluble fiber, inhibit the oxidation of harmful LDL cholesterol and its circulation in the bloodstream, which reduces the risk of heart attack and coronary artery disease.

-To examine the same, study4 was conducted on 69 Asian Indians having high cholesterol levels and concluded that a daily intake of 3 grams of soluble fiber from 70 grams of oats had beneficial effects on the total cholesterol and LDL levels.
+A study conducted on 69 Asian Indians with high cholesterol levels found that a daily intake of 3 grams of soluble fiber from 70 grams of oats significantly reduced total cholesterol and LDL levels.

 Oats for diabetes